datastaxdevs/workshop-ai-as-api/README.md

 The full API is starting (and again, after a somewhat lengthy output you will see something like `Uvicorn running on http://127.0.0.1:8000` being printed).

+> If the API cannot start and you see an error such as
+> `urllib.error.HTTPError: HTTP Error 503: Service Unavailable` while connecting
+> to the DB, most likely your Astra DB instance is hibernated.
+In that case, just open the CQL
+> Console on the Astra UI to bring your DB back to operation.

 Let us quickly launch a couple of requests with `curl` on the `bash` console (the same requests already sent to the minimal API earlier) and check the